The Israel-Hamas War

 Egypt also threatened to suspend its peace treaty with Israel if it moved into Rafah.
 Fearing that refugees might try to flee, Egypt created a 3-mile buffer zone, erected concrete barriers above and below ground, and sent tanks to back up its border troops.

-After the media continued to report about Biden’s dissatisfaction with Netanyahu and the pressure the administration was putting on Israel not to launch an offensive in Rafah, White House spokesperson John Kirby clarified the administration’s position: “We never said that they can’t go into Rafah to remove Hamas.
+After the media continued to report about Biden’s dissatisfaction with Netanyahu and the pressure the administration was putting on Israel not to launch an offensive in Rafah, White House spokesperson, John Kirby clarified the administration’s position: “We never said that they can’t go into Rafah to remove Hamas.
 Hamas remains a viable threat to the Israeli people.
 And the Israelis and the IDF, absolutely, are going to continue operations against their leadership and their infrastructure, as they should.
 We don’t want to see another October 7th.”

 Israeli forces continued to operate in Khan Yunis.
-On February 16, 2024, raided the Nasser Hospital after receiving “credible intelligence,” including from released hostages, that hostages and the bodies of hostages had been held there.
-While criticized again for entering a hospital, the IDF said it was facilitating the transfer of medical supplies.
+On February 16, 2024, they raided the Nasser Hospital after receiving “credible intelligence,” including from released hostages, that hostages and the bodies of hostages had been held there.
+While criticized again for entering a hospital, the IDF said it facilitated the transfer of medical supplies.
 “We have doctors and Arabic-speaking IDF officers on the ground to communicate to the staff and patients inside the Nasser hospital.
 Our message to them is clear: We seek no harm to innocent civilians.
 We seek to find our hostages and bring them home.
 We seek to hunt down Hamas terrorists wherever they may be hiding.”

 The IDF instructed civilians sheltering in the hospital to leave.
 Many were afraid of the chaotic conditions outside the hospital.
 Sources in Gaza said that one patient was killed and others wounded during the raid.